 What are the rehearsals like?

 The children work hard in these sessions, but they are fun!

 They use printed music, and are taught how to read the notes, signs and strange words!

-Parents can sit in the church and listen if they wish – and many do.
-Alternatively, parents and siblings can sit in the foyer where there are tables and chairs.
-Tea, coffee and biscuits are provided.
+Parents can sit in the hall and listen if they wish – and many do.

 What about performances?